ezrahall1/setting-up-vpn-server/README.md

 <img src="https://i.imgur.com/GcP8Yyh.png" height="80%" width="80%" alt="Image 4"/>
 <br />
 <br />
-From there you would need to click on the SSH client tab.
 <img src="https://i.imgur.com/fPOxscO.png" height="80%" width="80%" alt="Image 5"/>
 <br />
 <br />
-Copy the example command and enter it in your terminal windows making sure to specify the location of where your key pair is: ssh -i "vpnserverkey.pem" root@ec2-34-239-248-197.compute-1.amazonaws.com
 <img src="https://i.imgur.com/pLEGo1T.png" height="80%" width="80%" alt="Image 6"/>

 <img src="https://i.imgur.com/BF3BVwZ.png" height="80%" width="80%" alt="Image 7"/>

-Click yes to accept the certificate.
-There will be a few prompts that you need to click enter in order to install OpenVPN.

 <img src="https://i.imgur.com/uXYOowQ.png" height="80%" width="80%" alt="Image 8"/>

-Once completed you would need to login with OpenVPN rather than the root user.
-You would need to enter in this command to login to OpenVPN: ssh -i Downloads/vpnserverkey.pem openvpnas@ec2-34-239-248-197.compute-1.amazonaws.com

 <img src="https://i.imgur.com/6k2EDmO.png" height="80%" width="80%" alt="Image 9"/>

-Now you are logged in you would need to change the password for admin and client user.

 <img src="https://i.imgur.com/AP5tEFp.png" height="80%" width="80%" alt="Image 10"/>

-You need to enter sudo passwd OpenVPN.

 <img src="https://i.imgur.com/ljgwFgf.png" height="80%" width="80%" alt="Image 11"/>